-- all telecommunication networks using telecommunication cables and their in-house cabling extensions; - all telecommunication networks using the low voltage (LV) AC mains network; - community antenna TV (CATV) distribution networks.
+- networks using telecommunication cables and their in-house cabling extensions; - networks using the low voltage (LV) alternating current (AC) mains network; - community antenna TV (CATV) distribution networks.

-This Recommendation covers the frequency range 9 kHz to 400 GHz.
-To date, it specifies target levels for radiated disturbance in the frequency range 9 kHz to 6 GHz.
+This Recommendation covers the frequency range from 9 kHz to 400 GHz.
+To date, it specifies target levels for radiated disturbance in the frequency range from 9 kHz to 6 GHz.

-Application of defined test methods is restricted to that section of the telecommunication network in the vicinity of the radio interference: it is not necessary to apply the test method to all sections of the telecommunication network.
+Application of defined test methods is restricted to the section of the telecommunication network in the vicinity of the radio interference; it is not necessary to apply the test method to all parts of the telecommunication network.

-The emission target levels have been selected so as to ensure that disturbances emanating from telecommunication networks do not, in most cases, exceed a level which could prevent radio communications receivers operated in the near vicinity from functioning as intended.
+The emission target levels have been selected in order to ensure that disturbances emanating from telecommunication networks do not, in most cases, exceed a level which could prevent radio communication receivers operating in the near vicinity from functioning as intended.